ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 <SiteHeader @user={{this.user}} @class={{if this.user.isAdmin "admin"}} />
 ```

-Consider the example above, the `site-header` component is represented in both the Classical Invocation and Angle Bracket syntax to illustrate the differences between them.
+Consider the example above.
+The `site-header` component is represented in both invocation syntaxes to illustrate the differences between the two.

 As the name suggests, ABIS replaces the outside curly braces `{{}}` with angle brackets `<>` and capitalizes the component name instead of having it be lowercase dash delimited.